onelightLec/gspGenome_S23/README.md

 **Supplementary**

-- Additional reading: *Perspectives on transcription regulation*
+- Additional reading: Perspectives on transcription regulation <br> *A 50 year history of technologies that drove discovery in eukaryotic transcription regulation*

 ## Week 1 - 2 (Jun.
 24) <br> Methods to Discovery